Space Rangers (TV series): Media

 The complete series was released for a short time on VHS tape.
 It was later released to DVD for Region 2.

 On October 15, 2013, Mill Creek Entertainment released the complete series on DVD in Region 1.
 Oddly, the Mill Creek release contains two DVDs but contains all six episodes highly compressed onto the first disk, while the second disk has the same six episodes combined into three mini-movies of two episodes each.
-Furthermore, the Mill Creek release specifies a different episode order list versus the Episodes list above.
+Furthermore, the Mill Creek release listed the episodes in the order they were intended to be watched in unlike the order they aired on TV.
 The Mill Creek release specifies the order as: